Powered by SchoolDash

 Aldborough Road South, Seven Kings, Ilford IG3 8EU

-Particular strengths include Representation, Destinations, Disadvantaged pupils and Sixth form.
-Relative weaknesses include Finances, Environment and Admissions.
+Particular strengths include Representation, Progress, Disadvantaged pupils and Destinations.
+Relative weaknesses include Environment and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.